chrisdickinson/fpsjs/entries/rendering.md

         // tell OpenGL that we're talking about the
         // vertexes we sent it earlier.
         gl.bindBuffer(gl.ARRAY_BUFFER, vertex)

+        // remember when I mentioned that we'd tell OpenGL how to chop up
+        // our vertices? the second parameter (3) here does just that.
+        // you should read this as:
-        gl.vertexAttribPointer(0, 3, gl.FLOAT, false, 0, 0)
+        // "OpenGL, the first attribute pointer is pointed at an array of Floats, 3 per vertex." gl.vertexAttribPointer(0, 3, gl.FLOAT, false, 0, 0)
         gl.enableVertexAttribArray(0)